Latin Name: Arnica Montana

-Herb: Arnica Root - Organic - 1 Oz.
+Herb: Arnica Flowers - Organic - 1 Oz.

 Arnica is applied to the skin for pain and swelling associated with bruises, aches, sprains, and arthritis.
 It is also applied to the skin for insect bites, muscle and cartilage pain, chapped lips, and acne.

 It is also taken by mouth for sore mouth and throat, insect bites, painful and swollen veins near the surface of the skin (superficial phlebitis), sore gums after removal of wisdom teeth.

 Use on unbroken skin to alleviate sprains, muscle pains and dislocations.
 Applied promptly, it helps prevent the formation of bruises by stopping the capillaries from bleeding.
 It works by stimulating the activity of white blood cells which process congested blood, and by dispersing trapped fluids from joints and muscles and bumped and bruised tissue.
 It also has anti-inflammatory and anti-bacterial qualities and it is these that help to reduce pain and swelling as well as improving wound healing.